 The new meters allow for accurate readings and a consistent billing period.

-The new meter records an electronic kWh reading, the date and time of energy usage, the overall peak demand of the electric account, if the meter has rotated backwards, and the number of times the meter has experienced a loss of power for any reason.
+The new meter records an electronic kWh reading, the date and time of energy usage, the overall peak demand of the electric account, if the meter has rotated backward, and the number of times the meter has experienced a loss of power for any reason.
 In fact, the meter will record the date and time of light blinks and the length of the power outage.
-The meters are equipped to notify REC when the power goes out, when it is restored and can provide engineering data.
+The meters are equipped to notify RC when the power goes out and when it is restored and can provide engineering data.